 Attendees at any AEFP event should be aware of the power dynamics between themselves and others.
 In particular, attendees must be aware of any power differentials between more and less senior personnel and between individuals belonging to different types of AEFP’s member groups.
 AEFP members and event attendees, especially those who hold positions of relative power, should work to ensure that everyone experiences harassment-free AEFP events and gatherings and are treated with respect and hold themselves to the highest professional standards.

-All participants – including, but not limited to, attendees, speakers, volunteers, exhibitors, AEFP staff, members of the media, and service providers – are expected to abide by this AEFP Meetings Code of Conduct.
-This Code applies to all AEFP members in all AEFP meeting venues, including ancillary events and social gatherings, whether officially sponsored by AEFP or not.
-In addition to individual responsibility for their professional conduct, AEFP conference participants share a collective responsibility to advance the association’s mission by promoting and protecting an environment for free, fair, and equitable scholarly interchange.
+All participants in AEFP events– including, but not limited to, attendees, speakers, volunteers, exhibitors, AEFP staff, members of the media, and service providers – are expected to abide by this AEFP Code of Conduct.
+This Code applies to all AEFP members and event attendees in all AEFP meeting venues, including, but not limited to, the annual conference, ancillary events and social gatherings, whether officially sponsored by AEFP or not and whether held in-person or virtually.

 - Abide by the norms of professional respect that are necessary to promote the AEFP mission.

 - Promote collaboration, cooperation, and mutual respect among AEFP members.